archtutorials-adelaide/extreme_territories/_posts/2020-03-15-ImportShapefileGrasshopper.md

 author: "Victor Calixto"
 ---

 In this tutorial we are going to explore how to import vector and features data from a shapefile into a Grasshopper definition using [Urbano](https://www.food4rhino.com/app/urbano) plugin.
-We assume that you already have installed [Rhino 6](https://www.rhino3d.com/download) as well as completed Rhino and Grasshopper online tranning from the Assigment 3A from [Archistar Academy](https://academy.archistar.ai/) on Rhino and Grasshopper Essentials.
+We assume that you already have installed [Rhino 6](https://www.rhino3d.com/download) as well as completed Rhino and Grasshopper online tranning from the Assessement 3A from [Archistar Academy](https://academy.archistar.ai/) on Rhino and Grasshopper Essentials.
 Therefore, this tutorial is divided in three parts:

 1. Installing software dependencies